Hilton Head Lakes

 61 St Andrews Crescent, Hardeeville, South Carolina 29927

-Lowcountry All Ages Community of Hilton Head Lakes is Popular with Retirees and Boasts Single Family Homes, a Golf Course, a Waterfront Clubhouse, a Beach and More
+Lowcountry Lakefront Community of Hilton Head Lakes is Popular with Baby Boomers and Boasts Single Family Homes, a Golf Course, a New Amenities Center and More

-Sandwiched between historic Savannah and Hilton Head Island near the southern South Carolina coast, Hilton Head Lakes sits on 4,700 acres of flat Lowcountry land.
-Construction began in 2008 and continues today.
-The development's current preferred builder is RealStar.
-Resale single family homes.
+Sandwiched between historic Savannah and Hilton Head Island near the southern South Carolina coast, Hilton Head Lakes sits on nearly 1,000 acres of flat Lowcountry land.
+Construction began in 2008 and at build out, the community should have 600 single family homes.
 Although it is not age-restricted, Hilton Head Lakes markets itself to people seeking a place to retire and has amenities that appeal to older active adults.

 Wooded Hilton Head Island is just 20 minutes to the east.
 The Hilton Head Symphony Orchestra and its Choral Society have strong regional reputations.
 The Arts Center of Coastal Carolina is a showcase for theater professionals and a venue for festivals, including WineFest, one of the largest such festivals on the East coast.

 Hardeeville's Coastal Carolina Hospital is accredited by the Joint Commission.

 Summer temperatures are in the 70s, 80s and 90s, and winter temperatures are usually in the 50s and 60s.
 On average, the area receives 48 inches of rain per year.

 Visit www.hiltonheadlakes.com for more information.
 Go to tinyurl.com/y3y8sx7a for more listings.